-A heating and air conditioning system is designed to produce hot and cold air and force it into a building structure, such as a home or commercial facility.
+An HVAC system is designed to produce hot or cold air flow and force it into a building structure, such as a home or commercial facility.
 While many people are familiar with the process, they do not know that the airflow can be controlled manually.
-Having this ability allows people to control the amount of air that enters their home or business.
+Having this ability allows people to control the amount of air that enters their homes or business.
 Find out how to manually adjust your air duct damper by reading the article below.

 Control The Airflow In Individual Rooms

-The HVAC unit is not only set up so you can control the amount of airflow coming into your home but also adjust the airflow to every room in the home.
+The HVAC unit is not only set up so you can control air flow coming into your home but also adjust the airflow to every room in the home.
 This means that you can control the airflow coming into your bedroom, kitchen, den, nursery, and bathroom.
 Basically, you can make airflow adjustments anywhere there is a vent or register.

 Open Registers In Every Room